hharryyf/CompetitiveProgramming/2022-/README.md

 The problem is similar to the trick of problem I in https://codeforces.com/gym/100307/attachments.
 For that problem I, I had no idea, but this time I know how this problem can be solved.
 The idea is to query c that can have the highest information gain (i.e. regardless of what's the return of the query we can remove the most number).
 For that problem I, I remembered Ali used binary search to search the binarys search bound.
 But given the constraints of this problem, we can just use brute force to search that bound. https://codeforces.com/contest/1624/problem/F

+44. MinOr Tree [solved] (diff=1900, union find, greedy) The idea is we check the bits from high to low, and see if we can ignore a bit but still form a valid spanning tree, if not, we must contain that bit. https://codeforces.com/contest/1624/problem/G